MikaelRehman2006/CS4337_Project1/devlog.md

 # Oct 2 11:48

 This is the end of my session, I had to research on how to do exceptions as it was confusing to me.
 I first used a function called with-handlers which is able to catch exceptions that occur inside of a block of code.
 I was confused about how the function with-handlers worked in terms of why it needed a predicate.
 The predicate I used was the function "exn:fail?", which checks if the exception is a failure type.
 If the exception satifies the predicate I put in, it calls (lambda (e) ...).
 This just displays an error message.

+# Oct 5 1:17 AM

+I am looking to get started with history related code.
+No other specific thoughts.

+# Oct 5 2:36 AM

+I added a history parameter to track all previous results.
+Every time an expression is successfully evaluated, the result is added to the front of the history list, and it is displayed with a history ID.
+Also the original process-expression function now returns the updated story so it can be used in subsequent evaluations.